 Myth #3: I don’t need to wash my produce if I am going to peel it.

 Fact: Whether eating, cutting, or cooking produce, you must always wash the items beforehand under running tap water.
 Harmful bacteria can be located on the peel of the produce, but while cutting or peeling it, you may be transferring the bacteria to the part that is consumed.
 Wash delicate produce, such as grapes or lettuce, under cool running water and then pat dry with a clean paper towel.
 Firm-skin fruits and vegetables should be rubbed under running tap water or scrubbed with a clean produce brush.
 Never use detergent or bleach to wash fresh fruits or vegetables – when consumed, these products can be very harmful.

 Myth #4: The stand time recommended for microwaveable foods is optional, it’s just so you don’t burn yourself.

 Fact: The recommended stand time for microwaveable foods actually isn’t about letting the item cool, but rather is an important part of the cooking process.
 Stand times are usually just a few minutes and is necessary to bring the food to a safe internal temperature.
 To ensure that you are cooking safely, always read and follow package instructions, know the wattage of your microwave, and use a food thermometer to ensure food has reached a safe internal temperature.

-What other food safety myths can you add to this list?
+What other food safety myths and facts can you add to this list?
 As a leading supply chain management group, Source1 Purchasing stays current on the latest news and trends in the foodservice industry in order to keep you up-to-date and help your establishment run more efficiently.
 To learn how we can help you improve cost management and operational efficiency, visit our website at www.Source1Purchasing.com.